 If after reading this you’re wondering “where’s the moral argument in that?” you’re not alone.
 I’m not faulting the argument itself in saying that.
 It’s an argument in its own right, it’s just not a moral argument.

 The moral argument as we know it was overtly introduced into philosophy of religion by Immanuel Kant.
 His was an argument that sought to explain the existence of moral duty, which is what we’ve come to expect of moral arguments.
 Moral duties are lacking in Aquinas’ fourth way.
-Aquinas’ argument is a platonic argument (an argument influence by Plato).
+Aquinas’ argument is a platonic argument (an argument influenced by Plato).
 In Plato’s thought, things that exist in the world are shadows of ideal things that exist in the world of forms or ideas.
 For example, a thing is a good train to the extent that it resembles the train, a blueprint of the perfect train, a train existing in the world of forms.
 This is the form of a train.
 Likewise, things that have goodness in this world, the “world of sight” as Plato put it, are good to the extent that they resemble the good, the perfect form or idea of goodness in concrete form (concrete in the sense that Plato spoke of “the good” rather than the more abstract “goodness”).